andrewgodwin/uk-usa-dictionary/food.md

 Chocolate bar | Candy bar |
 Courgette | Zucchini |
 Crisps | **Chips** | The US also seems to have only 4ish flavours, too.
 ? | Half-and-half | Half milk, half light cream.
-Do not confuse with skim milk.
+Do not confuse with semi-skimmed milk.
 Ice Lolly | Popsicle |
 Jam | Jelly |
 Macaroni cheese | Mac and cheese |